Self-Drive Safaris In Uganda

 Bearing the above in mind, a coasting speed of 80km/h on the open road would be comfortable without being over-cautious, and it’s not a bad idea to slow down and cover the brake in the face of oncoming traffic.

-In urban situations, particularly downtown Kampala, right of way essentially belongs to those prepared to force the issue — a considered blend of defensive driving tempered by outright assertiveness is required to get through safely without becoming too bogged down in the traffic.
+In urban situations, particularly downtown Kampala, right of way essentially belongs to those prepared to force the issue.
+A considered blend of defensive driving tempered by outright assertiveness is required to get through safely without becoming too bogged down in the traffic.

 Bikes, walking road users and other obstacles